abhiamishra/ACM-Research-Coding-Challenge-F21/README.md

 In the solution, I implemented two different implentations of sentiment analysis.

-## The first implementation
+## VADER implementation
-was with the VADER library in python.
+The first implementation was with the VADER library in python.
 VADER is a sentiment analyis package that utilizes previously collected data of lexicons and their sentiments to generate scores for new words and inputs.
 This can be thought as a dictionary that contains many words and their sentiments.
 Putting in input means accessing this dictionary to obtain certain sentiments and aggregating them into a score - called the compound score.